Special Matrices: The Main Characters

 Each one has a unique structure, but more importantly, each one has a unique behavior when it acts as a transformation.
 Understanding these behaviors is key to building intuition.

-1. The Identity Matrix (II) - "The Do-Nothing Operator"
+1. The Identity Matrix (I) - "The Do-Nothing Operator"

-The Identity matrix, denoted II, is a square matrix (same number of rows and columns) with 1s on the main diagonal and 0s everywhere else.
+The Identity matrix, denoted II, is a square matrix with 1s on the main diagonal and 0s everywhere else.

 2x2 Identity